Dr Lani Watson

 My research focuses on questions and questioning.
 I work primarily in applied epistemology and practical ethics, including social and virtue epistemology, the ethics of technology, and the philosophy of education.
 I am currently working as a Postdoctoral Research Fellow, where I am conducting empirical and theoretical research examining the role that good and bad questioning plays in the 'technomoral ecosystem' of the technology sector, including in ethical decision-making, creative problem-solving, promoting equality, diversity and inclusion, and effective leadership.

-Lani has numerous academic publications and runs a consultancy, working with diverse organisations to develop effective questioning skills.
-Lani gained her doctorate from the University of Edinburgh in 2015 and was subsequently a Leverhulme Early Career Fellow at Edinburgh.
-She has also held research posts at the University of Oklahoma and the University of Connecticut.
-Lani has a forthcoming book with Routledge entitled The Right to Know: Epistemic Rights and Why We Need Them, due for publication in Spring 2021.
+I have co-founded a company delivering a research-based training programme for better questioning to diverse organisations.
+I gained my doctorate from the University of Edinburgh in 2015 and was subsequently a Leverhulme Early Career Fellow at the University of Edinburgh.
+I have also held research posts at the University of Oklahoma and the University of Connecticut.
+I have numerous academic publications and recent book entitled The Right to Know: Epistemic Rights and Why We Need Them.